John Florio: First Fruits

 At 25 years old John Florio published Firste Fruites which yeelde familiar speech, merie prouerbes, wittie sentences, and golden sayings.
 Also a perfect induction to the Italian, and English tongues, as in the table appeareth.
 The like heretofore, neuer by any man published (1578).
 This collection of dramatic dialogues contains translated passages from literature and philosophy.
 Moreover, it is designed for novices in both the Italian and English language.
 Florio inscribed the manual to "All Italian gentlemen and merchants who delight in the English tongue".
 He dedicated his first work to Robert Dudley, Earl of Leicester.
 In the dedication, John reminded Dudley of his father's faithful service, successfully entering his social circle.

 In the manual, John Florio refers to himself as "povero artigiano" (poor artisan).
 His insistence upon the fact that teaching was not his profession indicates that this was the very first time he approached the languages as a profession.
 In addition, the commendatory verses that precede Firste Fruites show that John Florio got in contact with the Dudley's theatre company: The Leicester's men.
 The first pages of the First Fruits, in fact, contain various commendatory verses written by the company actors: Richard Tarlton, Robert Wilson, Thomas Clarke, and John Bentley.
 They thank him for having contributed to bring the Italian novelist to the English theatre.

-With Firste Fruites, John Florio began a new career in London in the language-teaching while having contacts with the theatre.
+With Firste Fruites, John Florio began a new career in London in language instruction while having contacts with the theatre.

 Oxford: Euphuism & Cartier's Voyages (1578–1582)

 Oxford

-By the summer of 1578, he was sent by Lord Burleigh, William Cecil, to Magdalen College, Oxford.
+By the summer of 1578, he was sent by Lord Burghley, William Cecil, to Magdalen College, Oxford.
 He entered as a poor scholar and became servant and tutor in Italian to Barnabe and Emmanuel Barnes, sons of the Bishop of Durham.
 John Florio remained at Oxford at least until 1582.
 Magdalen College today commemorates his time there with the John Florio Society that meets to appreciate its members' own poems.